-- 1. Click the Settings charm and click Change PC settings. - 2.
-Click General under PC settings. - 3.
-Scroll down to Remove everything and reinstall Windows and click Get started. - 4.
+- 1. Click the Settings charm and click Change PC settings. - Click Update and recovery under PC settings and then click Recovery. - 3.
+Click Get started under Remove everything and reinstall Windows. - 4.
 Follow the on screen instructions to finish the recovery.